Uhuru steers clear of politics in Eldoret tour

 President Uhuru Kenyatta on Friday avoided politics when he toured DP William Ruto’s Eldoret turf and opened the revived Rivatex.

-However, the Deputy President William Ruto pledged full support to the President to achieve his vision and agenda before retirement.
+However, the Deputy President William Ruto pledged full support for the President to achieve his vision and agenda before retirement.

 Uhuru focused on the commissioning of the new production line and the benefits the company would have to the country.
 He urged Kenyans to unite regardless of their tribes.